U-turn gives homeless adults around Cape Town the means to get off the street and become self-sufficient.

 Here’s a brief look at how they help people on their Life-Change Journey out of homelessness

-U-turn have four phases that beneficiaries go through in order to “graduate”.
+U-turn has four phases that beneficiaries go through in order to “graduate”.

 Phase 1 incorporates providing basic needs through a voucher system, therapy and workshops